-GB students are struggling to remain connected with digital world
+Gilgit-Baltistan students are struggling to remain connected with the digital world

 By Ramish Khan

-While the world has made incredible advancement in science and technology especially in information and communication technology (ICT) and entered into 5G era, we at the beautiful but deprived land of Gilgit-Baltistan are compelled to compete with developed societies with obsolete technology and governance system, and mindset.
+While the world has made incredible advancements in science and technology, especially in information and communication technology (ICT) and entered into the 5G era, we at the beautiful but deprived land of Gilgit-Baltistan are compelled to compete with developed societies with obsolete technology and governance system, and mindsets.

-One may ask why we have been kept backward and deprived of the basic necessities of life to cope up with the digital world.
-The whole human activities from business to education and projects to jobs are done in a virtual environment through Internet but we are still moving in a snail’s pace waiting for the whole day just to deliver a single message note.
+One may ask why we have been kept backwards and deprived of the basic necessities of life to cope with the digital world.
+The whole human activities from business to education and projects to jobs are done in a virtual environment through Internet but we are still moving at a snail’s pace waiting for the whole day just to deliver a single message note.

 Is this my misfortune for being born in or living in a part of the world which is being treated like a colony?
 Or should I start to abhor the place where I have cherished moments with my loved ones?